-Ironbark announced, subsequent to the financial year end, that it entered into a Memorandum of Understanding with Byrnecut Offshore Pty Ltd ("Byrnecut").
+Ironbark entered into a Memorandum of Understanding with Byrnecut Offshore Pty Ltd ("Byrnecut").

 The agreement provides Ironbark with the extensive international experience in underground hard rock mechanised mining.
 The role is intended to include underground contract mining services, underground mine cost modelling, providing the underground mining fleet, and includes holding the debt and security of the equipment.
 Ironbark has commenced work seeking to remove key capital items off the Capital Cost of the Citronen project.
 Ironbark has identified several further key opportunities to reduce the project Capital Cost.
 The parties will work towards a more detailed cost based commercial agreement operating under agreed margins through each project stage and will also encompass agreed performance margins.
 Ironbark is in discussions with other highly regarded groups for the remaining disciplines or to support the project that have the potential to collectively and significantly assist with the overall project financing.
 Byrnecut will operate under the Greenland Government guidelines and will assist Ironbark achieve its training and employment obligations.
-A Byrnecut technical representative visited Citronen during the site inspections conducted subsequent to end of the financial year.
+A Byrnecut technical representative visited Citronen during the site inspections conducted during the financial year.